mrinal-shekhar/HDX-MD/README.md

 https://www.atlassian.com/git/tutorials/install-git

-After the git has been installed one needs to go to the directory where the analysis is to be done and download the files from command line git clone https://github.com/mrinal-shekhar/HDX-MD.git This downloads a folder HDX-MD
+After the git has been installed one needs to go to the directory where the analysis is to be done and download the files from command line:

+git clone https://github.com/mrinal-shekhar/HDX-MD.git

+This downloads a folder HDX-MD.

+# Installing VMD
+Visulalization and analysis is done on VMD using tcl scripts that are run on the tkconsole.
 Analysis is performed using the tcl scripts.
 To perform the analysis user has to download VMD.
 VMD can be obtained here https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD.
 Python is also used for data processing and plot generation.